-Scent is so important at the yoga studio and at home—but so many candles can be filled with potentially harmful chemicals that release into the air as the candle gives off smoke.
-(Even soy-based ones we think are super-healthy are often loaded with chemicals!)
+Scent is so important at the yoga studio and at home.
+But so many candles can be filled with potentially harmful chemicals that release into the air as the candle gives off smoke.
+Even soy-based ones we think are super-healthy are often loaded with chemicals!
 This is especially true of paraffin-based candles, which are the most popular and least expensive (we’re looking at you, “Warm Vanilla Sugar”).

 According to CNN, some of the chemicals candles expose us to include known carcinogens like benzene and toluene, other heavy metals, and paraffins.
 Given these facts, candles made of beeswax or soy are the best and healthiest options—if you’re going to use candles.

-On the other hand, natural essential oils are an option that offer the soothing scents you crave without any of the health risks or smoke.
+On the other hand, natural essential oils are an option that offers the soothing scents you crave without any of the health risks or smoke.
 “When we diffuse oils, the air always feels lighter, and somehow more clean than when we burn candles,” says Elena Brower, New York City-based yoga teacher and DoTerra ambassador.
 What’s more, according to the Aroma Apothecary Healing Arts Academy, “diffusing essential oils releases thousands of oxygenating molecules and negative ions into the air and your environment.”
 Negative ions have been touted to clear the air of mold spores, pollen, pet dander, odors, and even bacteria.
 So, if you can get a scent boost and also incorporate those healthful boosts into your yoga studio or home, it’s a win-win.

-Why Scents Are So Powerful
+Why Essential Oil Scents Are So Powerful

 Brower explains that over her two decades of teaching yoga and meditation using complementary essential oils, she’s found that “we can create new emotional pathways using scent, which can have a positive impact on how we process daily challenges and behave amidst confrontation.”